Read this if you wrote a book.

 Overall, from the moment you conceived the idea for your story to the day your first reader plucks it from the pile to read will be ~4.5 years (if the first agent loves the story, submits right away, and the first editor picks it up and does only line edits) to ~9 years (more likely).

 NINE years?!
 All of that work and effort and waiting and hoping and work and work and work and it could take NINE years?

 Take a step back and think about this.
 It is not logical for writers to voluntarily put themselves through this slow process (designed before the digital era) and somehow do it with grace, patience, and no typos, always bowing and grinning to those with the power to rip the rug out from under us, when the rug wouldn’t even be there if we didn’t write the book in the first place.
 Is the process outdated, battered, slow. . . perhaps backwards?

 Think about this too: why do you want to publish anyway?
 For the writing career or to share your art?
 (Your craft!)
 To share your gift of twining words into stories for others to read and feel and know your characters who came out of your brain in a process that is so incredible that you can’t even adequately describe it despite your gift with words?
 Is that you?
 Are you an artist?
 A storyteller?
 Do you write because you MUST and you cannot stop?
 Then, maybe the agonizing process of traditional publishing is not for you.

 Don’t feel bad.
 You can still get your story to your readers.

-It’s called independent publishing and it is a wee bit faster than traditional publishing (divide by 3?).
-Where traditional publishing can take up to NINE years to complete, independent publishing skips almost ALL of the steps above and should take ~ 3 (THREE!) years from conception, through revisions and all editing, to publication.
+Independent publishing is a wee bit faster than traditional publishing (divide by 3?).
+Where traditional publishing can take up to NINE years to complete, independent publishing skips almost ALL of the steps above and might take ~3 (THREE!) years from conception, through revisions and all editing, to publication.